aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 1. Launch an EC2 instance with Ubuntu Server 20 with SSH access (e.g. via [Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html)) into a public subnet and make sure it gets assigned a public IP (you will need this later to access the web application).
 Ensure that it has access to the S3 buckets containing your configuration package (find the bucket name in the CloudFormation output).
 It will also need access to the bucket containing the SageMaker Edge Agent binary.
 For more information, refer to the [SageMaker Edge Manager documentation pages](https://docs.aws.amazon.com/sagemaker/latest/dg/edge-device-fleet-about.html).
 This EC2 instance will from now be considered our "edge device".
 2. Clone this GitHub repository onto the edge device or simply copy the `src/edge` directory onto the edge device.
-3. Install the dependencies by running `sudo apt update -y && sudo apt install -y build-essential procps` and `pip install -U numpy sysv_ipc boto3 grpcio-tools grpcio protobuf sagemaker paho-mqtt waitress`.
+3. Install the dependencies by running `sudo apt update -y && sudo apt install -y build-essential procps` and `pip install -r requirements.txt` to install the necessary python dependencies.
 4. Run the installation script by running `python3 install.py --project-name <YOUR PROJECT NAME> --account-id <YOUR ACCOUNT ID>`.
 This script will download the edge agent configuration package created during the CloudFormation deployment, download the edge agent binary and also generate the protobuf agent stubs.
 A newly created directory `./agent/` contains the files for the edge agent.
 The following image illustrated what happens in the installation script:

 ![edge config](img/edge_config.png)